 Contributions are generally temporarily or permanently restricted by the donor to support specific programs within the University of North Texas.
 Unconditional promises to give are recorded as received.
-Contributions receivable due in the next year are recorded at their net realizable value.
-Contributions receivable due in subsequent years are recorded at the present value of their net realizable value, using interest rates applicable to the years in which the promises are received to discount the amounts.
-An allowance for uncollectible promises is provided, based on management's evaluation of contributions receivable at the end of each quarter.
+Contributions receivable due in the next year are recorded at their estimated net realizable value.
+Contributions receivable due in subsequent years are recorded at the present value of their estimated net realizable value, using interest rates applicable to the years in which the promises are received to discount the amounts.
+An allowance for uncollectible promises to give has been provided based on management's evaluation of contributions receivable at year end.